 Ireland Security Discount (0678I)

-The proposer of 0678I highlighted that analysis to support the 80% level of discount will be forthcoming, once a change has been made to the sensitivity tool to accommodate the Ireland Security Discount.
+The Proposer of 0678I highlighted that analysis to support the 80% level of discount will be forthcoming, once a change has been made to the sensitivity tool to accommodate the Ireland Security Discount.
 Action 03-0403 due ASAP.

 Some Workgroup participants noted that analysis to support this Modification, published on 28 February 2019, should have been included within the Modification itself.